"Discipline equals freedom."

 TL;DR: Why Jocko Willink is an Enneagram Type 8

-- Vulnerable Strength: Despite his tough exterior, Jocko openly admits he "struggles with everything" and isn't "naturally gifted"—showing the authentic vulnerability that distinguishes healthy 8s.
+• Vulnerable Strength: Despite his tough exterior, Jocko openly admits he "struggles with everything" and isn't "naturally gifted" — a frank admission that costs something from a man whose brand is invincibility.

 What is Jocko Willink's Personality Type?